-Finally, the absence of a root-level feature (π , #, CL) is going to result in the absence of a feature-bearing phrase.
+Finally, the absence of a root-level feature ( $\pi$ , #, cL) is going to result in the absence of a feature-bearing phrase.
 As a consequence, singular number will be treated as the absence of number.
 Technically, #P will be postulated only in case it specifies plural number.
-Similarly, the absence of gender will be encoded as the absence of CLP, yielding neuter gender.
-Missing features will be realised by means of default exponents, as further elaborated on in Section 5.17 and depart from Kramer (2015), who places both natural and grammatical gender on n.
+Similarly, the absence of gender will be encoded as the absence of cLP, yielding neuter gender.
+Missing features will be realized by means of default exponents, as further elaborated in §5.

-4.3 Case
+4.3.
+Case

-Following Bittner and Hale (1996); Caha (2009); Neeleman and Szendröi (2007); Moskal (2015a,b); Smith et al. (2019), I assume that Case is introduced by a separate projection K(P),
+Following Bittner and Hale (1996), Caha (2009), Neeleman and Szendröi (2007), Moskal (2015a, 2015b), and Smith et al. (2019), I assume that Case is introduced by a separate projection K(P), on top of the $\phi$ -feature bearing projections.
+K can have a complex structure that encodes Caha's (2009) Case Hierarchy: NOMINATIVE > ACCUSATIVE > GENITIVE > DATIVE > INSTRUMENTAL > COMMITATIVE.
+Smith et al. (2019) collapse this into a distinction between the dependent case (DEP, here encompassing ACC and GEN) and the oblique case (OBL,